mehran-hrajabi/react-typescript-boilerplate/README.md

 # react-typescript-boilerplate
 A boilerplate for React.js and typescript.

+All dependencies are in their latest version as of October 2021.
 Please install the latest version of Node.js and npm on your system.

 Bundler : Webpack <br />